 The majority of participants who did not click stated they suspected fraud or the sender was unknown to them.
 For the "other" option, 46 participants mentioned the [EXTERNAL] marker in connection with a supposedly internal sender as a hint for a suspicious e-mail.
 We intentionally did not offer the [EXTERNAL] marker as a pre-selected answer to avoid making an answer too easy.
-Another participant mentioned that the actual HR department sent cial simulated phishing e-mail (n = 238).
+Another participant mentioned that the actual HR department sent a warning that the special simulated phishing e-mail was not real.
+However, this was only reported by one participant in the survey, and we did not find any further comments on this.